Skin whitening: South East Asia

 Nina Jablonski and Evelyn Nakano Glenn both assert that skin whitening in many South and Southeast Asian nations such as the Philippines grew in popularity through these nations' histories of European colonization.
 Multiple studies find that preferences for lighter skin in India were historically linked to both the Indian caste system and centuries of outside rule by light-skinned nations.
 In the Philippines and many Southeast Asian countries, lighter skin was associated with higher social status.
 Historians indicate that the social hierarchies in the Philippines encompasses a spectrum of skin tones due to intermarriages between indigenous populations, East Asian settlers from Japan and China, and European and American colonists.

 South Asia

-In South Asia, the colour of one's skin determined social status as it implied the circumstances of one's positionality.
+In South Asia, the color of one's skin determined social status as it implied the circumstances of one's positionality.
 While pale skin suggested being away from the sun, darker skin signified the result of working in external conditions.
 With colonial influence from Britain's occupation, there was a distinction in superiority and inferiority.
 With those in power attributing pale complexions, there was an association tied among class and position.
 The South Asian film industry was a contributing factor from colonialism in the reinforcement of these narratives.
 Turmeric was a used ingredient in lightening skin tone complexion to be seen as desirable.